 The Results: Radiance for days

 The Peter Thomas Roth FirmX Peeling Gel transforms skin into a smoother, more glowing version of itself immediately.
 That’s important to note because this is the type of product you might buy if you're looking for instant gratification.
 Even better, the glow lasted for days.
 It was pleasant to use and had a slight tingle to it (which I love), but I did make the mistake of accidentally getting a little on my patches of perioral dermatitis—you can see the reaction in my after photo.
 I obviously didn’t mean to apply it around my nose, but it does lead me to say that you should keep this product away from broken skin.

 If you have sensitive skin, you might still be okay to use it.
-Interestingly, enzymatic exfoliants are considered more gentle than AHAs.
-They also dissolve the "glue" that bonds dead skin to your face, but without the potential for over-exfoliation.
+Interestingly, gentler enzymatic exfoliants can be just as effective as AHAs.
+They also dissolve the "glue" that bonds dead skin to your face, but with less potential for over-exfoliation.
 The brand doesn’t recommend it for sensitive types, but it does have many glowing reviews online from fans who gave it a try anyway.

 The Value: Pricey but worth it

 There aren’t too many physical-meets-enzymatic scrubs like this one out there, so it’s not easy to compare it against competitor products price-wise.
 You’re getting a multi-functional product for your money (read: more bang for your buck), so I think the cost is justified, though there are definitely more affordable scrubs out there if you are looking for a lower price point.
 The Peter Thomas Roth brand advises using the FirmX Peeling Gel from one to three times a week, which I think is worth taking into account because if you use it three times a week, the tube won’t last as long as if you're using it less often.